 It would be no overstatement to say that this sharp hit of pepper at the back of your throat is one of the key indicators of a premium extra virgin olive oil.
 This flavour profile is largely influenced by the presence of a polyphenol called Oleocanthal which has truly amazing anti-inflammatory properties.

-The Health Benefits Of Polyphenols In Olive Oil
+The Health Benefits Of Polyphenols In Extra Virgin Olive Oil

 The wonderful thing about polyphenols in extra virgin olive oil is they don’t just contribute to a unique taste but they have so many health benefits too!